reverbexe/2025-CBSE-10th-Extract/README.md

 This script is crafted for educational purposes, aiming to demonstrate and explore systematic approaches to data verification processes.

+This script extracts information from the CBSE website with just a few information

 My friend told me to work on this idea so here I am.